bugthing/r4s/README.md

             sudo cfdisk /dev/mmcblk0

-2. Prepare some files to connect (copy from prev install.. or skip this an manually configure)
+2. Prepare some files to connect (copy from back or skip this and manually configure)

         mkdir ./mnt
         sudo mount /dev/mmcblk0p2 ./mnt/